httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {{ex-server-selects-unsupported-algorithm}} is an example where a server ignores the client's preferred digest algorithm.
-Alternatively a server can also reject the request and return a response with error status code such as 4xx or 5xx.
+Alternatively, a server can also reject the request and return a response with error status code such as 4xx or 5xx.
 This specification does not prescribe any requirement on status code selection;
-the follow example illustrates one possible option.
+the following example illustrates one possible option.

 In this example, the client requests a "sha" `Repr-Digest`, and the server returns an error with problem details {{?RFC7807}} contained in the content.
 The problem details contain a list of the hashing algorithms that the server supports.
-This is purely an example, this specification does not define any format or requirements for such content.
+This is purely an example; this specification does not define any format or requirements for such content.

 ~~~ http-message